Xudong-Huang/may/README.md

 ```

 ## Caveat
-There is a detailed [blog][caveat] that describes MAY's main restrictions.
+There is a detailed [doc][caveat] that describes MAY's main restrictions.

 There are four things you should avoid when writing coroutines:
 * Don't call thread blocking APIs.